approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 ### Setup Placeholders as Environment Variables

 * `AWS_REGION` - MUST be the same as configured at `~/.aws/config`.
-* `AWS_ACCOUNT_ID` - MUST be the same you use to login into the AWS Web Console, but cannot be the alias.
+* `AWS_ACCOUNT_ID` - MUST be your AWS account number.
+Use CLI command `aws sts get-caller-identity --query Account --output text` to print it if you are unsure.

 #### Prepare the Env File

-The `.env.example` file contains all the variables that you need to export to the environment.
+The `.env.example` file contains the initial set of variables that you need to export to the environment.

 Copy the `.env.example` to `.env` with: